-10.1.3 Environment Bindings Instantiation
+10.1.3 Variable Instantiation

-Every execution context has associated with it a environment object.
-For all kinds of execution contexts, constants and functions declared in the source text are added as properties of the environment object.
-For global code, eval code, and function code variables declared in the source text are also added as properties of the environment object.
-For function code, parameters are added as properties of the environment object.
+Every execution context has associated with it a variable object.
+Variables and functions declared in the source text are added as properties of the variable object.
+For function code, parameters are added as properties of the variable object.

-Which object is used as the environment object and what attributes are used for the properties depends on the type of code, but the remainder of the behaviour is generic.
-On entering an execution context, the properties are bound to the environment object in the following order:
+Which object is used as the variable object and what attributes are used for the properties depends on the type of code, but the remainder of the behaviour is generic.
+On entering an execution context, the properties are bound to the variable object in the following order:

-For function code: for each formal parameter, as defined in the FormalParameterList, create a named data property of the environment object whose name is the Identifier and whose attributes are determined by the type of code.
+- For function code: for each formal parameter, as defined in the FormalParameterList, create a property of the variable object whose name is the Identifier and whose attributes are determined by the type of code.
 The values of the parameters are supplied by the caller as arguments to [[Call]].
 If the caller supplies fewer parameter values than there are formal parameters, the extra formal parameters have value undefined.
 If two or more formal parameters share the same name, hence the same property, the corresponding property is given the value that was supplied for the last parameter with this name.
-If the value of this last parameter was not supplied by the caller, the value of the corresponding property is undefined.
+If the value of this last parameter was not supplied by the caller, the value of the corresponding property is undefined. - For each FunctionDeclaration in the code, in source text order, create a property of the variable object whose name is the Identifier in the FunctionDeclaration, whose value is the result returned by creating a Function object as described in 13, and whose attributes are determined by the type of code.
+If the variable object already has a property with this name, replace its value and attributes.
+Semantically, this step must follow the creation of FormalParameterList properties.